stitchdata/docs/_database-integrations/amazon-s3/amazon-s3-csv-latest.md

     content: |
       {% include integrations/saas/setup/historical-sync.html %}
     content: |
-      For example: Let's say we've added a `customers.*\csv` search pattern and set the integration's historical **Start Date** to 1 year.
+      For example: You've added a `customers.*\csv` search pattern and set the integration's historical **Start Date** to 1 year.
 During the initial replication job, Stitch will fully replicate the contents of all files that match the search pattern that have been modified in the past year.

       During subsequent replication jobs, Stitch will only replicate the files that have been modified since the last job ran.